jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 	media: autoselect (1000baseT <full-duplex,flow-control>)
 	status: active

-* - this is the IPV6 tunnel prefix provided by the router via DHCP
+* - this is the IPV6 tunnel prefix provided by the router via DHCPv6
 ```

 The client should have IPV6 connectivity: